 - What type of college can I afford?

 The answer to the first question can help determine what major you want to pursue.
 Several colleges are well known for having good programs for certain majors, thus finding out what major you want to study could help you determine your college choice.
 Answering the second question could narrow your list of colleges to certain states or regions.
 For the third question, it is important to reflect on your personality and decide if you would like to attend a larger university (such as the University of Kansas) or a smaller university (like Newman University and many other private colleges).
 Finally, the answer to the fourth question is incredibly important.
 If money is not an issue, you may consider attending a larger state college or private university.
-If affordability is important to you, you may consider attending a much cheaper community college.
-Either way, earning as much scholarship money as possible is integral to avoid having too much student debt.
+If affordability is important to you, you should consider attending a much cheaper community college.
+Either way, earning as much scholarship money as possible is integral to avoiding having too much student debt.

 View the various links below and to the side for helpful tips on how to prepare for college while you're still at Heights!